Childhood obesity can have complications for your child's physical, social and emotional well-being.

 - Type 2 diabetes.
-Type 2 diabetes in children is a chronic condition that affects the way your child's body metabolizes sugar (glucose).
+Type 2 diabetes is a chronic condition that affects the way your child's body uses sugar (glucose).
 Obesity and a sedentary lifestyle increase the risk of type 2 diabetes.

 - Metabolic syndrome.
 Metabolic syndrome isn't a disease itself, but a cluster of conditions that can put your child at risk of developing heart disease, diabetes or other health problems.
-This cluster of conditions includes high blood pressure, high blood sugar, high cholesterol and excess abdominal fat.
+This cluster of conditions includes high blood pressure, high blood sugar, high triglycerides, low HDL ("good") cholesterol and excess abdominal fat.

 - High cholesterol and high blood pressure.
 Your child can develop high blood pressure or high cholesterol if he or she eats a poor diet.
 These factors can contribute to the buildup of plaques in the arteries.
 These plaques can cause arteries to narrow and harden, which can lead to a heart attack or stroke later in life.

 - Sleep disorders.
-Obstructive sleep apnea, a condition in which your child may snore or have abnormal breathing when he or she sleeps, can be a complication of childhood obesity.
-Pay attention to breathing problems your child may have while sleeping.
+Obstructive sleep apnea is a potentially serious disorder in which a child's breathing repeatedly stops and starts when he or she sleeps.
+It can be a complication of childhood obesity.

 - Nonalcoholic fatty liver disease (NAFLD).
 This disorder, which usually causes no symptoms, causes fatty deposits to build up in the liver.
 NAFLD can lead to scarring and liver damage.

 - Early puberty or menstruation.
-Being obese can create hormone imbalances for your child.
-These imbalances can cause puberty to start earlier than expected.
+Being obese can create hormone imbalances that may cause puberty to start earlier than expected.

 Social and emotional complications